peterhinch/micropython-async/v3/docs/DRIVERS.md

 # 6. Quadrature encoders

-This is a work in progress.
-Changes may occur.

 The `Encoder` class is an asynchronous driver for control knobs based on quadrature encoder switches such as
 [this Adafruit product](https://www.adafruit.com/product/377).
 The driver is